protocolguild/documentation/docs/02-membership.md

 ### Governance

-Only members are invited to govern the mechanism.
-This may include:
+Protocol Guild members govern the evolution of the mechanism, which may include:

 - modifying high-level project elibility
 - discussing which smart contracts to use, and how to operate them
 - setting parameters like how long vests should be
 - how and where to fundraise

+Governance **does not** include:

+- any control over any vesting funds. e.g. members can't vote to cancel or change the timeline of vesting funds

 Typically this takes the shape of rough consensus discussions.
 In some special cases, decisions needs to be voted on or ratified - learn more in smart contract section.